dotnet/android/Documentation/workflow/SystemProperties.md

 ### debug.mono.env

 Specifies a list of environment properties to set.
-Property is only used in Debug builds of Xamarin.Android applications.
+Property is only used in Debug builds of .NET for Android applications.
 Its value is a list of `NAME=VALUE` pairs separated with the pipe character (`|`), without any whitespace surrounding each of the pipe separators.